-Second round, 50th pick: Deonte Brown (OL, Alabama) Alim McNeill (DT, NC State), Javonte Williams (RB, North Carolina)
+Second round, 50th pick: Alex Leatherwood (OL, Alabama) Alim McNeill (DT, NC State), Javonte Williams (RB, North Carolina)

-Brown is quick enough on his feet to play right tackle, and he thrived in that role for the Crimson Tide.
-While he’s probably better suited to play guard in the pros, Brown is the type of mauler who can bring some serious attitude to Miami’s currently uninspiring rushing attack.
+Leatherwood is quick enough on his feet to play right tackle, and he thrived in that role for the Crimson Tide.
+While he’s probably better suited to play guard in the pros, Leatherwood is the type of mauler who can bring some serious attitude to Miami’s currently uninspiring rushing attack.